Skip to main content

 Disks

-1. Add the disk to a VM.
+1. Attach the disk to a VM.

 2. If you have not saved the disk’s device ID, for example, when adding it to the VM, get it from the information about the VM: